systemsvanguard/ebikesapp/README.md

 # ebikesapp  |  🏍️   EV Sport MotorBikes App
 A blog on the fastest production elecrtric motorbikes in the world currently.
 Built as a front-end portfolio coding project, using React, Typescript, axios, Bootstrap version 5 CSS framework, Bootstrap Icons, and consumes a PHP and MySQL based REST API backend.
 (The backend project can be found here ).
-Enoy!
+Enjoy!

 https://ebikesapp.ryanhunter.ca/images/screens/screens_01_ebikesapp.webp